 Student Health Services

-Illnesses occurring after the Health Center has closed should be reported immediately to the Residence Hall Director or the Assistant Residence Hall Director on duty.
+Illnesses occurring after the Health Services Center has closed or on weekends and holidays should be reported to the Residence Hall Director or the Assistant Residence Hall Director on duty.
 At their discretion, the Director of Health Services may be called.

 Health Services Resources

 Pandemic Plan MEMO